SitwalaM/time-series-sales-analytics/README.md

 # Loading dataset into MySQL Database

 The data is loaded into a local MySQL database using python, after which Tableau is used to connect to the data for the dashboard. [sqlalchemy](https://www.sqlalchemy.org/) makes it easy to load data straight to MySQL databases.
-The following code shows an example of loading the main table to the database;
+The following code shows an example of loading the main table to the database:

 ```Bash
 import pandas as pd